Towards Trusted and Intelligent Cyber-Physical Systems: A Security-by-Design Approach: Towards Trusted and Intelligent Cyber-Physical Systems

-Fig.~\ref{fig:framework} represents the detailed working of the main components of the proposed framework presented in Fig.~\ref{fig:abstract}.
-The framework comprises four key components including (i) physical asset and its replica, (ii) data integration and interoperability, (iii) blockchain ledger, and (iv) threat intelligence (TI).
-The {\it physical asset} and its {\it clone} counterpart must be constantly connected through the data sync method to continuously perform the digital-physical mapping between the pre-defined system performance parameters retrieved from the storage, and real-time sensor data from the manufacturing unit, to verify data consistency.
-The modes of DTs (simulation and replication) that support monitoring and replaying of CPS events are part of this component.
-The {\it data integration and interoperability} is responsible for cleaning invalid, duplicate, or missing data, converting heterogeneous data formats into a unified data structure, and aggregates data to generate a consistent interpretation of a certain object before inputting data into the physical space.
-The {\it blockchain ledger} enforces secure data management by storing data and recalling events. {\it TI} identifies vulnerabilities, threat actors, existing and potential attack vectors to minimize the threat landscape.
-We divide the data flow throughout the system into three types of processes: (1) the initial input is provided to the data wrangler and data fusion methods; (2) to stay consistent with the requirement of the underlying application, the continuous process updates the data or state based on a defined time period; and (3) the system-specific process is scheduled based on the underlying events or triggered depending on cyber situational awareness of the CPSs.
+Fig.~\ref{fig:framework} represents the detailed working of the main components presented in Fig.~\ref{fig:abstract}.
+We divide the data flow throughout the system into three types of processes: (1) the initial input is provided to the data wrangler and data fusion methods; (2) to stay consistent with the requirement of the underlying application, the continuous process updates the data or system state based on a defined time period; and (3) the system-specific process is scheduled based on the underlying events or triggered depending on cyber situational awareness of the CPSs.